hepapi/tutorials/AWS-Internal/Session-4-Serverless/hands-on/README.md

 - In the Runtime settings section, choose Edit.

--> For Handler, enter 'lambda_function.handler'.
+-> For Handler, enter 'CreateThumbnail.handler'.

 Choose 'Save'.